 If you have a car, it probably spends a lot of time in your garage or parked nearby.
-So it’s only logical to store in your garage anything you use for your car, like wiper fluid and tire inflators.
-The garage is also a good place for items you often transport in or on your car, like a roof rack or camping gear.
+So it’s logical to store items you use for your car, including wiper fluid and tire inflators, in your garage.
+The garage is also a good place for items you often transport in or on your car, such as a roof rack or camping gear.
 If you have the space, hang bulky items like roof racks on the wall or ceiling of your garage.
 This will help to keep the garage floor space clear for parking your car.
 As for the smaller items, consider a plastic storage rack with bins or a storage cabinet meant for the garage.
 This will keep the space organized and make finding items when you need them a breeze.

 Yard and Gardening Tools

 The garage is the ideal home for tools and appliances you only use outdoors.
-Think shovels, hoses, extension cords, lawn mowers, gardening tools, extra pots for flowers and so on.
-Bags of potting soil, buckets of ice melt and other outdoor supplies that come in bulky packaging are also good candidates for garage storage.
+Think shovels, hoses, outdoor extension cords, lawnmowers, gardening tools, flower pots, and more.
+Bags of potting soil, buckets of ice melt, and other outdoor supplies that come in bulky packaging are also good candidates for garage storage.
 Consider putting up pegboard or a similar product to hang tools where you can easily see them and grab what you need.

 Infrequently Used Items